huggingface/transformers/tests/sagemaker/README.md

 ### After successful Tests:

-After we have successfully running tests for the new framework version we need to create a PR at the [Deep Learning Container Repository](https://github.com/aws/deep-learning-containers).
+After we have successfully run tests for the new framework version we need to create a PR at the [Deep Learning Container Repository](https://github.com/aws/deep-learning-containers).

 **Creating the update PR:**

-1. Create a new a `buildspec.yaml` config for [PyTorch](https://github.com/aws/deep-learning-containers/tree/master/huggingface/pytorch) and [TensorFlow](https://github.com/aws/deep-learning-containers/tree/master/huggingface/tensorflow) and rename the old `buildspec.yaml` to `buildespec-x.x.x`, where `x.x.x` is the base framework version, e.g. if pytorch 1.6.0 is the latest version in `buildspec.yaml` the file should be renamed to `buildspec-yaml-1-6.yaml`.
+1. Create a new `buildspec.yaml` config for [PyTorch](https://github.com/aws/deep-learning-containers/tree/master/huggingface/pytorch) and [TensorFlow](https://github.com/aws/deep-learning-containers/tree/master/huggingface/tensorflow) and rename the old `buildspec.yaml` to `buildespec-x.x.x`, where `x.x.x` is the base framework version, e.g. if pytorch 1.6.0 is the latest version in `buildspec.yaml` the file should be renamed to `buildspec-yaml-1-6.yaml`.

 To create the new `buildspec.yaml` we need to adjust  the `version` and the `short_version`.
 Example for upgrading to `pytorch 1.7.1`.